 The Neonatal HST curriculum has been developed to equip future Neonatologists with the knowledge and skill set to deliver appropriate, competent, professional care across this broad range of neonatal conditions.
-This 2024 revised edition of the curriculum has been amended and edited to align with the Outcome Based approach to Education (OBE).
+This version of the curriculum, first published in 2024, has been amended and edited to align with the Outcome Based approach to Education (OBE).